tobybaker/tobybaker.github.io/docs/_posts/2022-10-29-stable-diffusion-differences.markdown

 Prompt : '*a panda portrait*'
 ![A stable diffusion render of a sphere over five gradual stages.](/assets/images/pandaportrait0-15-30-40-47.png)

-When visualising all of the changes the full dynamism of the diffusion process can be visualised.
+When visualising all of the changes it is clear that the model mostly works on the panda intially before focussing on the background towards the end.

 ![A stable diffusion render of a sphere over five gradual stages.](/assets/images/panda_evolution.gif)